 Road Trip: Great Ocean Road

-Drive the 45 km (28 mi) to Apollo Bay for dinner and the night.
+Drive the 45 km (28 miles) to Apollo Bay for dinner and the night.

 Take a leisurely post-breakfast promenade around Port Fairy, Victoria's second-oldest town and widely considered to be its prettiest.
-Then backtrack 7 km (4.4 mi) to the Penshurst/Dunkeld Road and drive 74 km (46 mi) north to Dunkeld, on the edge of the Grampians National Park.
-Stop for lunch before undertaking the 60-km (37-mi) drive to Halls Gap, the main accommodation base.
+Then backtrack 7 km (4½ miles) to the Penshurst/Dunkeld Road and drive 74 km (46 miles) north to Dunkeld, on the edge of the Grampians National Park.
+Stop for lunch before undertaking the 60-km (37-mile) drive to Halls Gap, the main accommodation base.
 Be sure to slow down and enjoy one of the most picturesque drives in the Grampians; pull in at the Brambuk Cultural Centre, just before Halls Gap, and learn about the park's rich Aboriginal history.